 - A UCSF Global Health Group-hosted a meeting on the economics and financing of health on May 1-2, 2013

 - Two one-day meetings (co-sponsored by the Harvard Global Health Institute (HGHI) and the Disease Control Priorities Project): Policy Measures to Reduce Incidence of NCDs on July 31, 2013; and Health and Welfare Implications of Taxation and Subsidy Policies to Alter NCD Risks on August 1, 2013

 Other CIH-related activities have included engagement at the 3rd COHRED Colloquium which also celebrated 20 years of COHRED s work (view a message given by Lawrence H. Summers to the participants at this event) and participation in discussions around the post-MDG framework.
 The Commission has also engaged closely with technical teams from the WHO (RMNCH, TB, HIV, malaria, NTDs), the World Bank, UNAIDS and many others.

-In addition to the above consultations and many valuable inputs by colleagues and friends of the CIH along the way, the work of the CIH has been informed by several working papers commissioned specifically as part of this process.
-Final versions of these papers will also be published on December 3rd, as well as posted to the Global Health 2035 website.
+Background working papers: In addition to the above consultations and many valuable inputs by colleagues and friends of the CIH along the way, the work of the CIH has been informed by several working papers commissioned specifically as part of this process.
+Final versions of these papers were also published on December 3rd, 2013 as well as posted to the Global Health 2035 website.

 Funding organizations: The work of the Commission has been supported by the Bill & Melinda Gates Foundation, the Disease Control Priorities Network project (funded by the Bill & Melinda Gates Foundation and based at the Department of Global Health of the University of Washington), the Harvard Global Health Institute, the Norwegian Agency for Development Cooperation, and the UK Department for International Development.